SyncfusionExamples/DocIO-Examples/Bookmarks/Replace-content-with-body-part/.NET/Replace-content-with-body-part/README.md

 # Replace bookmark content in a Word document using C#

-The Syncfusion [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
+The Syncfusion&reg; [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) enables you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **replace bookmark content in a Word document** using C#.

 ## Steps to replace bookmark content programmatically